Appointments and Scheduling

 What is a physician assistant?

 ANSWER: Physician assistants (PA-Cs) are health care professional licensed to practice medicine with physician supervision.
-They conduct exams, diagnose and treat illness, order and interpret tests, counsel on preventative health care, and can write prescriptions.
+They conduct exams, diagnose and treat illness, order and interpret tests, counsel on preventative health care, and write prescriptions.

 What is a nurse practitioner?